sausaging/.github/profile/README.md

 - Do the same for proof with the same image ID, but proof val type above 1.

-iii) Broadcast elf/proof over the p2p network.
+iii.
+Broadcast elf/proof over the p2p network.

 - File name is the path of the elf file.
 Here it will be `../example-proofs/sp1/riscv32im-succinct-zkvm-elf`
 - Chunk index can be anything.(feature not yet implemented)